fdvty/academic-kickstart-ZiruiLiu/content/authors/admin/_index.md

 - Visitors
 ---

 Hello!
 I am a junior year undergraduate majoring in Computer Science in Peking University, China.
 Currently, I am working at [Prof. Tong Yang](http://net.pku.edu.cn/~yangtong/)'s group as a research intern.
 My research interests lie in the general area of Network Measurement, Data Stream Processing and P2P Network Broadcasting.
-I also have a keen interest in Ray Tracing Rendering and Scientific Visualization.
+I also have a keen interest in Ray Tracing Rendering.

 For the time being, I am looking for a research opportunity in the next summer.
 Please contact me if you are interested.